Why Do I Need Rehab?

 When choosing a program, it is important to know what to look for.

 First, consider whether the rehabilitation program accepts your insurance.
 If it does not accept your insurance, find out whether it offers a payment plan.
 The cost of a program can play a major role in your selection process.
-Inpatient treatment, which generally costs $200 to $900 per day depending on the length of the program, tends to cost more than outpatient, which runs between $100 and $500 per treatment session.13 When considering the costs of the programs, don't forget that your recovery matters much more than a price tag and there is always a way to afford treatment.
+You may be able to locate state-funded or free or low-cost rehab options.
+Inpatient treatment, which generally costs $200 to $900 per day depending on the length of the program, tends to cost more than outpatient, which runs between $100 and $500 per treatment session.13 When considering the costs of the programs, don’t forget that your recovery matters much more than a price tag and there is always a way to afford treatment.